1. What is Montana Foreign LLC Registration?

 - Retain copies of registration approvals, tax filings, and compliance documents in an organized system

-10. Conclusion
+9. Conclusion

-With FormLLC, founders receive structured guidance, jurisdiction-specific clarity, and compliance-focused support to complete Montana foreign LLC registration correctly and maintain good standing long term.
+With FormLLC, founders receive structured guidance, jurisdiction-specific clarity, and compliance-focused support to complete Montana Foreign LLC registration correctly and maintain good standing long term.

-11. Frequently Asked Questions
+10. Frequently Asked Questions

-Montana foreign LLC registration is the legal process that allows a limited liability company formed outside Montana to obtain authority to transact business within the state.
+Montana Foreign LLC registration is the legal process that allows a limited liability company formed outside Montana to obtain authority to transact business within the state.
 Approval is granted by the Montana Secretary of State through issuance of a Certificate of Authority.

-No. Montana does not require name reservation before registering a foreign LLC.
+No. Montana does not require name reservation before registering a Foreign LLC.
 However, the LLC name must be distinguishable from existing Montana business entities or an assumed business name must be adopted.

 Yes.
-Montana law requires every foreign LLC to maintain a registered agent with a physical street address in Montana to receive legal notices and official state correspondence.
+Montana law requires every Foreign LLC to maintain a registered agent with a physical street address in Montana to receive legal notices and official state correspondence.

-No. Registering a foreign LLC in Montana does not create a new legal entity.
+No. Registering a Foreign LLC in Montana does not create a new legal entity.
 Most businesses continue using their existing EIN issued by the IRS.

 Yes.
-Montana requires both domestic and foreign LLCs to file an annual report with the Montana Secretary of State.
+Montana requires both domestic and Foreign LLCs to file an annual report with the Montana Secretary of State.
 The report is due by April 15 each year.
-Failure to file may result in late fees or revocation of the LLC’s authority to do business in Montana.
+Failure to file may result in late fees or revocation of the LLC's authority to do business in Montana.

-Operating in Montana without foreign LLC registration may result in civil penalties, late filing fees, and suspension of the ability to maintain legal actions in Montana courts until compliance is achieved.
+Operating in Montana without Foreign LLC registration may result in civil penalties, late filing fees, and suspension of the ability to maintain legal actions in Montana courts until compliance is achieved.
 Registering before conducting business helps avoid enforcement and compliance issues.